jamestcole/tech201_Docker/README.md

 - Multi-Cloud platforms, docker has high availability.
 - Isolation of each containers contents and resources, this also ensures security.

+### Disadvantages of docker

+- Speed may be lower due to use of system resources.
+- security issues due to all containers sharing access to a single host operating systems, while containers are seperated , this is a potential weakness of having many containers in one place.
+- Not the best for storing valuable data

 ## Installing Docker